 The Powys Teaching Health Board (PTHB) as Corporate Trustee must provide to the Charity Commission an Annual Report and Accounts for the year ended 31st March 2021 for the Powys Teaching Local Health Board Charitable Fund that has been subject to Statutory Audit by External Audit and approved by the PTHB Board.
-The deadline for this submission was 31st January 2022 but due to additional testing and an historic issue with complex accounting adjustments to be dealt with this deadline has not been met.
-The Charity Commission have been informed by the THB of the reason for the delay in the submission.
+The deadline for this submission was 31st January 2022 but due to additional testing being undertaken and an historic issue with complex accounting adjustments to be dealt with this deadline has not been met.
+The Charity Commission have been informed by the THB on the reasons for the delay in this submission.